Skip to main content

 7. Looking Ahead: The Psychology of the AI Era

 As AI continues to evolve, mental health professionals will need to understand its impact on attachment, self-concept, and communication norms.
 Future generations may form their relational templates partly through AI interactions—making it crucial to teach digital emotional literacy early on.
+Artificial intelligence can never replace the warmth, unpredictability, and shared presence that define human relationships.
+Friends and family define emotionally fulfilling lives; there is no replacement for that.